 1.0 Introduction 2

-2.0 Expectations
+2.0 Expectations 2

-3.0 Social Media Sites
+3.0 Social Media Sites 4

 4.0 Recording Meetings 5

 5.0 Barring from School Premises 5

 6.0 Links with other Policies 6

-APPENDIX A - ( Code of Conduct for parents/carers 7

-APPENDIX B - I Letters for use in barring from the school premises 8

-APPENDIX .C Advice for school leaders when pictures or a video is uploaded to a social media site14

 1.0 INTRODUCTION

 - 1.1 Pontefract Academies Trust (The Trust) is committed to running top-quality, high-achieving schools that give our children and young people the chance in life they deserve. - 1.2 We have a responsibility to ensure that we treat people with respect, openness and care, in fact our People Matter: children, parents/carers and staff.
 We believe children learn best in a safe and supportive environment based on respect and trust, and underpinned by an effective partnership between parents/carers, staff and the Trust. - 1.3 High standards of behaviour are required of pupils.
 Staff are expected to act professionally at all times.
 The positive support of parents and carers is needed and highly valued by our schools.
 We expect parents, carers and staff to model the behaviour that we see in our children. - 1.4 This Code of Conduct provides a reminder to all parents/carers and visitors to our schools about the conduct that is expected of them both on school premises and on social media.
 It sets out both what they should aim to do and how any inappropriate conduct will be addressed, so that we are all working in a spirit of partnership allowing relationships to flourish, progress and achieve, in an atmosphere of mutual understanding. - 1.5 This Code of Conduct has been updated in line with the Government's expected standards of behavior around Covid-19 social distancing. - 1.6 This code complements the Complaints Procedure (available on the schools' websites) which is designed to handle parental concerns or complaints at the earliest possible stage.